martian17/ModSupportScript/README.md

 # ModSupportScript
-It's just a joke language somebody said didn't exist till now.
+It's just a joke language somebody said didn't exist until now.

 ## Syntax
 MSS is a glorified wrapper for a shitty brainfuck interpreter that I wrote a while ago.
 Therefore, the syntax is basically the same as brainfuck, but even more verbose.
 At least turing complete:)